 The best way to get value from a solar system is to use the electricity that you generate.
 That means being around during the day, or being smart about how you’re using your electricity.

 When you’re using your own solar electricity, you don’t have to pay the network companies (the owners of the poles and wires) anything.
-When you buy power from the grid, you’re paying around 10 cents per per KWh, which can make up to 50% of your power bill.
+When you buy power from the grid, you’re paying around 10 cents per kWh to the network, which can make up to 50% of your power bill.

 So, if you’re expected to be at your office during the day, how can you make solar work for you?
 First you can crunch the numbers.
 Taking weekends and holidays into account, you probably spend more time in your house than you realise.